PhantomAppDevelopment/socialmedia-as3/google/README.md

 ```

 You can check a list of all Scopes in the [OAuth 2.0 Scopes for Google APIs.](https://developers.google.com/identity/protocols/googlescopes#plusv1)

-Rememeber to Enable the corresponding APIs in the Google Developer Console.
+Rememeber to Enable the corresponding APIs in the [Google Developer console](https://console.developers.google.com/).